Flourick/FMCsrv-paper/README.md

 ## Modules

-Features are divided in 10 modules for easier configuration of what you want to enable or not.
+Features are divided into 10 modules for easier configuration of what you want to enable or not.

 * ### Administration